GEOS270/Module7/docs/Content_Part3.md

 ### Automated Questions

 These questions will include a mix of different question types that will be marked automatically.

-I will provide you with a special answer sheet that you need to used to record and upload your answers.
+* I will provide you with a special answer sheet that you **need** to used to record and upload your answers.
+Make sure to follow the specific instructions provided so your answers are handled correctly.

+## What is Plagiarism?

+"Plagiarism is presenting work or ideas from another source as your own, with or without consent of the original author, by incorporating it into your work without full acknowledgement." - Oxford English Dictionary

+### How to avoid plagiarizing on an open book exam?

+**Put answers in your own words.**

+* Its perfectly okay to reference course material and other outside resources.
+However, the ideas presented must reflect your own understanding of the information presented.

+#### ChatGPT?

+Its an amazingly powerful tool!
+That said ... its a C student at best.
+Don't copy/paste exam answers from ChatGPT - you'd be surprised how often it will generate incorrect information.

+* You **can** use Chat GPT as a study tool.
+  * Unsure what the difference between the a Geographic Coordinate System and a Map Projection?
+    - Ask Chat GPT and see what it says.
+    - Cross reference its answer with **other sources** (e.g. lecture material) to solidify your understanding **and** make sure it didn't give you any misinformation.

+* You **cannot** use Chat GPT to answer exam questions for you.
+That is plagiarism.

+#### Top Hat Question

+Which of the following are examples of plagiarism?

+* Typing exam questions into ChatGPT and using its response as your answer.
+* Paraphrasing a full paragraph from a research paper or other article without citation.
+* Using Chat GPT as a study tool to help prepare for an exam.
+* Synthesizing information from multiple online sources to answer an essay question.
+* Copying full sentences from lecture slides and putting them in an essay.